sitiporn/DebiasNeuro-components/README.md

 - [ ] try on nlu model on huggingface
 - [ ] testing neural intervention
 - [ ] try to localize attention heads and neural is reponsible for our problem
+- [ ] understand how bias work existing in dataset